 Apple has finally entered the smart home speaker business with the HomePod.
 Apple's smart speaker will be competing with the likes of the Amazon Echo and Google Home, successful smart speakers which have also driven popularity for those company's Siri-rivalling voice assistants.

 Now that the HomePod is on sale in the UK, US and Australia there are already rumours about the next generation HomePod and a suggestion that a cheaper model could be in the pipeline.
-We have the latest rumours about HomePod 2 below.
+We also have the latest rumours about HomePod 2 in a separate article (here).

 HomePod release date

 HomePod pre-orders started on Friday 26 January and then the actual HomePod started shipping on 9 February.
 The HomePod was initially available just in the US, UK and Australia.

 Apple has confirmed it will soon hit the shelves in Canada, France and Germany.